Visit the Live Website

 In order to replicate the logo in another layout, I identified unique characteristics that when put together formed its visual DNA.
 There were two main identifiers: first, the staggered or jogged baseline, and second, the ligatures where two letters joined into one-another.
 These characteristics set it apart from standard typesetting and elevated it to a more memorable and custom mark.
 Those traits were cascaded to the horizontal mark to create cohesion across both versions.

-After finalizing the two logos, I added in color and crafted the brand's motion identity, further capturing the logo's upbeat energy.
-This would also book-end social content and act as a brand sign-off.
+After finalizing the two logos, color was added along with a motion identity, or memorable animated gesture that captured the brand's playful personality.
+This could be used as a profile photo on social, bookend content, or act as a punctuation, or sign-off.
 Color was decided on by auditing popular competitors in the space and intentionally avoiding those which were being used or associated with already-well-known brands.
-We noticed a lot of blues and greens (think Amazon, Walmart and Dollar Tree), so we chose an orange-red that could stand out amongst the crowd and disrupt the status quo.
+We noticed a lot of blues and greens (think Amazon, Walmart and Dollar Tree), so we chose a custom orange-red that could stand out amongst the crowd.

-For visual guidance across the brand as a whole, I developed a Look and Feel document, which helped illustrate the branding in-situ.
-From business cards and t-shirts, to re-usable totes and store signage, they were ready to set up shop.
+For a birds-eye view that articulated visual guidance across the brand, I developed a Look and Feel document which helped illustrate the branding in-situ.
+From business cards and t-shirts, to re-usable totes and storefront signage, The Junk Store was ready to set up shop.